jberhang/odoo_client/README.md

 # client.update_record update fields on a record for a given model
 # This example updates the name and email of a customer record with id=5
 result = client.update_record("res.partner", {"name" => "Bobby Smith", 5, "email" => "bsmith@icloud.com"})

+# client.model_attributes returns a hash of all fields for a given model
+result = client.model_attributes("crm.lead")
 ```

 ## TODO: